octokit/endpoint.js/README.md

   </tr>
 </table>

-All other options will passed depending on the `method` and `url` options.
+All other options will be passed depending on the `method` and `url` options.

-1. If the option key is a placeholder in the `url`, it will be used as replacement.
-For example, if the passed options are `{url: '/orgs/:org/repos', org: 'foo'}` the returned `options.url` is `https://api.github.com/orgs/foo/repos`
+1. If the option key has a placeholder in the `url`, it will be used as the replacement.
+For example, if the passed options are `{url: '/orgs/:org/repos', org: 'foo'}` the returned `options.url` is `https://api.github.com/orgs/foo/repos`.
-2. If the `method` is `GET` or `HEAD`, the option is passed as query parameter
+2. If the `method` is `GET` or `HEAD`, the option is passed as a query parameter.
-3. Otherwise the parameter is passed in the request body as JSON key.
+3. Otherwise, the parameter is passed in the request body as a JSON key.

 **Result**

-`endpoint()` is a synchronous method and returns an object with the following keys
+`endpoint()` is a synchronous method and returns an object with the following keys:

 <table>
   <thead>